Style Georgian - Federal

 Themes: Architectural, Community development, Education

 Principal of Phillips Academy, John Adams lived here 1810 - 1833.
-He had 10 children of his own and boarded six or more students here as well.
 Sarah Stuart Robbins writes in detail about the Adams family during their residence here.

-Warren F. Draper, printer/publisher and benefactor of the Academy and Abbot Academy, lived here and boarded students, until he moved to his house on School Street about 1868 (?).
+Warren F. Draper, printer/publisher and benefactor of the Academy and Abbot Academy, lived here and boarded students, until he moved to his house at 27 School Street in1869.
 Teachers and trustees also lived here at the same time, such as George Cooke Merrill, 1865 - 1869; Hon.
 Alpheus Hardy, President of Board of Trustees, 1858 - 1887.

 William Goldsmith lived here 1870 - 1871 when he was Peabody Instructor at Phillips Academy.
 Professor William Blair Graves, 1881 - 1915; Frederick Newton, 1915 until his retirement, followed by the Bentons, all faculty members.